John Kasich: LGBT rights

 Kasich indicated that he did not support an amendment to the U.S. Constitution to overturn the decision.
 In response to a debate question about how he would explain his position on same-sex marriage to one of his daughters if she were gay, Kasich responded, "The court has ruled, and I said we'll accept it.
 And guess what, I just went to a wedding of a friend of mine who happens to be gay.
 Because somebody doesn't think the way I do doesn't mean that I can't care about them or can't love them.
 So if one of my daughters happened to be that, of course I would love them and I would accept them.
 Because you know what?
 That's what we're taught when we have strong faith."

 In September 2015, Kasich commented on the highly publicized case of Kim Davis (the Rowan County, Kentucky clerk who refused to comply with a federal court order directing her to issue marriage licenses to same-sex couples), saying: "Now, I respect the fact that this lady doesn't agree but she's also a government employee, she's not running a church, I wouldn't force this on a church.
 But in terms of her responsibility I think she has to comply.
 I don't think — I don't like the fact that she's sitting in a jail, that's absurd as well.
 But I think she should follow the law."

 In a March 2018 interview on The Rubin Report, Kasich passively came out in support of same-sex marriage saying "I'm fine with it," but stated that he now preferred to show himself as someone in the "Billy Graham tradition" that "avoided social issues".
-In December 2018, Kasich signed an executive order extending non-discrimination protections for gender identity, including trans and non-binary identities, to state employees in Ohio.